suhanigupta23/Hit-The-Hamster/README.md

 **<h2> Hit The Hamster</h2>**
-Hit maximum number of hamster popping out within a given time frame of 30sec.
+Hit maximum number of hamster popping out within a given time frame of 30sec by clicking on hamster and score as much as you can.
 <br>
 ![ina-bonk](https://github.com/user-attachments/assets/1e7e8712-1859-44da-b2ac-4a1dcb0b9915)

-## **How to play? 🕹️**
-Click on hamster to score as much as you can

 ## **Functionalities 🎮**
 Made using HTML ,CSS and JS.